Lake Erie Cities and Attractions on The Great Lakes Circle Tour

 Cedar Point and Beyond

-Returning to Route 2, travelers can cross Sundusky Bay and proceed to Cedar Point Amusement Park via State Route 6 that goes through Sandusky.
-On the west side of Sandusky is Lions Park with a substantial amount of beach at the shoreline at Sandusky Bay.
+Returning to Route 2, travelers can cross Sandusky Bay and proceed to Cedar Point Amusement Park via State Route 6 that goes through Sandusky.
+On the west side of the city is Lions Park with a substantial amount of beach at the shoreline at Sandusky Bay.

 Leaving this area, resume travel on State Route 6 to find Sheldon Marsh Nature Preserve.
 At the Juncture of State Route 6 and Township Highway 122 is located Bowling Green State University Firelands Campus.
 Stay on Route 6 through Huron, Ohio and its shopping districts.
 The route proceeds to Old Woman Creek Nature Preserve and eastward past several beach area to Vermillion, Ohio and the City of Lorain.